IMEDEA/mitogenomics/README.md

 In both options, the fasta contig can be the easily refined manually in a visual alignment editor such as SeaView or Aliview prior to further processing in aln2tbl.phy.

-6)Is it possible to annotated a TA truncated stop codon?
+6) Is it possible to annotated a TA truncated stop codon?
 Both T and TA truncated stop codons are correctly processed by aln2tbl.py.
 Nevertheless the use of truncated TA stop codons is discouraged as this is not recognized by downstream application tbl2asn.
 A simple workaround is to indicate a T truncated stop codon in any case.

-7)Can the script handle partial genes?
+7) Can the script handle partial genes?
 No. The aln2tbl.py script can not handle partial genes, though this is an uncommon circumstance in mitogenomes.
 If present, the feature table must be manually corrected by adding the symbols < and > for partial 5’ and 3’ ends, respectively.

-8)Can the script handle duplicated tRNAs (apart from Leucine and Serine)?
+8) Can the script handle duplicated tRNAs (apart from Leucine and Serine)?
 No. The presence of duplicated tRNA genes, which is also uncommon, cannot be handled as it results in a duplicated gene name.
 These must be manually annotated in the feature table.